smart-care/typescript/README.md

 For a variety of reasons, we avoid certain constructs, and use some of our own.
 Among them:

-1. Do not use `for..in` statements; instead, use `ts.forEach`, `ts.forEachKey` and `ts.forEachValue`.
+1.  **Do NOT** use `for..in` statements; instead, use `ts.forEach`, `ts.forEachKey` and `ts.forEachValue`.
 Be aware of their slightly different semantics.
 2. Try to use `ts.forEach`, `ts.map`, and `ts.filter` instead of loops when it is not strongly inconvenient.

 ## Style

-0. Use Prettier and ESLint.
+1. Use Prettier and ESLint.
-1. Use arrow functions over anonymous function expressions.
+2. Use arrow functions over anonymous function expressions.
-1. Only surround arrow function parameters when necessary. <br />For example, `(x) => x + x` is wrong but the following are correct:
+3. Only surround arrow function parameters when necessary. <br />For example, `(x) => x + x` is wrong but the following are correct:
     1.  `x => x + x`
     2.  `(x: T) => x + x`
     3.  `(x,y) => x + y`
     4.  `<T>(x: T, y: T) => x === y`
-1. Always surround loop and conditional bodies with curly braces.
+4. Always surround loop and conditional bodies with curly braces.
 Statements on the same line are allowed to omit braces.
-1. Open curly braces always go on the same line as whatever necessitates them.
+5. Open curly braces always go on the same line as whatever necessitates them.
-1. Parenthesized constructs should have no surrounding whitespace. <br />A single space follows commas, colons, and semicolons in those constructs.
+6. Parenthesized constructs should have no surrounding whitespace. <br />A single space follows commas, colons, and semicolons in those constructs.
 For example:
     1.  `for (var i = 0, n = str.length; i < 10; i++) { }`
     2.  `if (x < 10) { }`
     3.  `function f(x: number, y: string): void { }`
-1. Use a single declaration per variable statement <br />(i.e. use `var x = 1; var y = 2;` over `var x = 1, y = 2;`).
+7. Use a single declaration per variable statement <br />(i.e. use `var x = 1; var y = 2;` over `var x = 1, y = 2;`).
-1. Use 2 spaces per indentation.
+8. Use 2 spaces per indentation.

 ---